Best Air Fryers Under $100 (2026)

 The Chefman 6-Qt Dual Basket is the only true two-zone air fryer in this price tier — two independent 3-quart baskets with Easy View Windows and Sync Finish, which times both zones to finish together so your main and side are done at once.
 Hi-Fry technology, a 200-450°F range, auto shutoff, and dishwasher-safe nonstick baskets.
 At ~$80 it brings the dual-zone convenience normally found at $150+ to a budget price, with the tradeoff that each zone is only 3 quarts. [src6]

-The Instant Vortex Plus 6-in-1 Mini delivers a full feature set — 6 functions, app recipes, broil, dehydrate — in a compact 4-quart stainless body for ~$70 (46% off $129.99 MSRP).
+The Instant Vortex Plus 6-in-1 Mini delivers a full feature set — 6 functions, app recipes, broil, dehydrate — in a compact 4-quart stainless body for ~$68 (about 48% off $129.99 MSRP).
 It is the value pick for small households that want the Instant Pot ecosystem and fast preheating without the larger footprint of the 6QT models. [src3, src6]

 At 2.1 quarts the Cosori Mini is built for singles, dorms, RVs, and reheating leftovers to crispy — up to 97% less oil than deep frying, four functions, a nonstick dishwasher-safe basket, and 30 in-app recipes.
-At ~$60 it is the cheapest way into the Cosori app ecosystem.
+At ~$50 (17% off its $59.99 MSRP) it is the cheapest pick in this comparison and the cheapest way into the Cosori app ecosystem.
 Too small for family meals, but ideal as a second fryer or a tight-counter primary. [src6]

 BestReviews highlights the Cuisinart 2.6-Qt compact fryer as its "best for sides" pick — it holds a good amount of fries or wings, reaches 400°F, and offers air fry, roast, and bake functions with three presets.
-At ~$48 (46% off $89.95 MSRP) it is the cheapest credible name-brand air fryer in this comparison, with dishwasher-safe parts and a stainless-and-black finish.
+At ~$60 (about 33% off $89.95 MSRP) it is a solid compact name-brand option with dishwasher-safe parts and a stainless-and-black finish; the Cosori 2.1-Qt Mini (~$50) now undercuts it as the cheapest pick here.
 Best for compact kitchens and single meals. [src4]

 Head-to-Head Comparisons